AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/09_Vector_Search_Cosmos_DB/README.md

 ## Lab - Use vector search on embeddings in Azure Cosmos DB for NoSQL

-In this lab, a notebook demonstrates how to add an embedding field to a document, create a vector search index, and perform a vector search query.
+In this lab, a notebook demonstrates how to add an embedding field to a document, create a container capable of vector search, and perform a vector search query.
 The notebook ends with a demonstration of utilizing vector search with an LLM in a RAG scenario using Azure OpenAI.

 This lab requires the Azure OpenAI endpoint and access key to be added to the settings (`.env`) file.
 Access this information by opening [Azure OpenAI Studio](https://oai.azure.com/portal) and selecting the **Gear**/Settings icon located to the right in the top toolbar.